Setting up client-to-site authentication

 You can use a Secrets Manager private certificate in your VPN server.
 Review the following important considerations when doing so:

-• In the Type section, you must enable the Encode URL toggle button when you create a CA to encode the issuing certificate URL in end-entity certificates.
+- In the Type section, you must enable the Encode URL switch when you create a CA to encode the issuing certificate URL in end-entity certificates.
+It doesn't work if you enable the Encode URL switch after creating the CA.

-• In the Certificate revocation list section, enable both CRL building and CRL distribution points toggle buttons if you want to use the CA CRL of a private certificate.
+In the Certificate revocation list section, enable both CRL building and CRL distribution points switches if you want to use the CA CRL of a private certificate.
 A revoked certificate is no longer trusted by the applications after one hour.

 For more information, see Creating private certificates in the Secrets Manager documentation.